Pob4acke/homebridge_idasen/README.md

 Ads the standing desk as a controllable blind to the home app.
 You can then move that blind up and down and and so the desk will do.
 Unfortinatly there is nothing like a desk or similar in homekit, so this might be the best solution to freely adjust the height.

-I would recomment to set some scenes for your standing and sitting height, with your prefered value, e.g.:
+I would recomment to set some home scenes for your standing and sitting height, with your prefered value, e.g.:
 Standing: blind 90% open
 Sitting: blind 15% open
 With that you can even say something like "Move desk to sitting height." to Siri.